nariman/ifmo-code/README.md

 # ITMO University
-### Computer Technologies Chair / Information Technologies and Programming Faculty / Internet Technologies and Programming MegaFaculty
+### Computer Technologies Chair and Information Systems Chair / Information Technologies and Programming Faculty / Translational Information Technologies MegaFaculty

 Completely all source code, written by me while at ITMO University, except some project's sources.
 It's not an "open-source project", that means code style sometimes leaves a lot to be desired, but I did my best.